Trekking to Mount Bromo & Sunrise Viewpoint Without a Tour

 Equipment Required for Hiking to Mount Bromo & Sunrise Viewpoint

 For visiting Bromo’s crater and trekking to the sunrise viewpoint you will need a flashlight or preferably a headlamp.
-Hiking to the viewpoint is dark even along the street while trekking through the forest it will be pitch black especially on cloudy days.
+Hiking to the viewpoint is dark even along the street and while trekking through the forest it will be pitch black especially on cloudy days.
 If you are walking to the crater for sunset you will need the light on your way back.

 Tip: Maps.me is an offline map which allows you to keep track without connection.
 Like many remote places, connection here is a hit and miss thing.
 The app is free and is a must in certain cases.